flameshot-org/flameshot-org.github.io/content/docs/guide/wayland-help.md

 - <https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/4895>
 - <https://github.com/flatpak/xdg-desktop-portal/issues/649>

-Therefore please do not waste your time complaining to Flameshot developers as we cannot do anything about it.
+Therefore please **do not** waste your time ([like many have](https://github.com/flameshot-org/flameshot/issues?q=is%3Aissue+is%3Aclosed+label%3ADuplicate+label%3A%22Won%27t+Fix%22+gnome+)) by complaining to Flameshot developers.
+We cannot do anything about it!
 If you want this issue to change, please take your complaints to [here](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/1970) and [here](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/4895).

 Thank you!

 --------------------------------------------------------------------------------